Uncertainty relations and fluctuation theorems for Bayes nets: Technical details of the extension of Bayes nets considered in this paper.

 Recall from the main text that we have a physical system comprising a finite set $\mathcal{S}$ of subsystems, with joint states $x = (x_1, x_2, \ldots, x_{|\SSS|} \in X$.
 We also have a \textit{separate} BN with a set of nodes $\mathcal{V}$.
 I indicate the root nodes of the BN as $R \subset \mathcal{V}$, and write the non-root nodes as $V := \mathcal{V} \setminus R$.
 (See~\cite{koller2009probabilistic,neapolitan2004learning} for formal definitions of BNs and the associated terminology.)

 To connect the BN with $\mathcal{S}$, we need a function $g : \mathcal{V} \rightarrow \SSS$ that maps each $v \in \mathcal{V}$ to one of the subsystems.
 Note that in general $g$ will not be invertible; the same subsystem may change its state in a conditional distribution specified by more than one node of the BN.
+Physically, this just means that a given subsystem $i$ may change its state at more than one time as the process proceeds.
 (In the main text, following the convention in~\cite{ito2013information}, $g$ is implicit.)

 Write the initial distribution of the joint state of the subsystems in terms of the distribution over the root nodes of the BN, as $p^0(x_{g(R)})$.
 So the distribution over $x_{g(v)}$ after any non-root node $v$ runs is \eq{ &\!\!\!\!\!\!\!\! \sum_{x_{g(R)}} p^0(x_{g(R)}) \; \bigg[ \bigg(\sum_{x_{g(\Anc[v])}} \prod_{v' \in \Anc[v]} \pi_{v'} ( x_{g(v')} | x_{g(\pa(v'))} ) \bigg)\nonumber \\ &\qquad \qquad \qquad \qquad \qquad \qquad \;\; \;\; \times \pi_{v} ( x_{g(v)} | x_{g(\pa(v))} ) \bigg] } where $Anc[v]$ is the set of ancestor nodes of $v$ that are not root nodes.
 Below I will often write $x_v$ as shorthand for $x_{g(v)}$.